HyRES-FBK/moea/README.md

 ### :movie_camera: Scenario generation

-Setup the experiment directly in EnergyPLAN, which provides a handy GUI.
+Setup of an experiment is carried out in EnergyPLAN, which provides a handy GUI.
 When a scenario has been configured, experimental parameters are stored in a data file, which path is required to run the algorithm.
 The decision variables are a subset of the parameters in the input file and the algorithms will change only those values, leaving all the other parameters unchanged.

 ### :sparkles: Define a model

-Here the word model is used to indicate the problem to be optimized, which a user-defined model of reality.o
+Here the word model is used to indicate the problem to be optimized, which is an user-defined model of reality.
+Models are declared in the folder ``moea/models``.
+To create a new model, declare a new class that inherits from the ``BaseModel`` class in ``moea.models.base_model``.
+Each module (i.e., a file in the folder ``models``) can contain several models.
+A good practice is to group models in modules by similarity of the concepts that they are intended to model.

+When a new model is created, to make it available to the function ``get_model``, it must be added to the list of models in the ``__init__.py`` file of the ``models`` package.

-### Define an algorithm (optional)
+### Define an algorithm (optional) (work in progress)

 Custom algorithms can be defined by the user.